We Help You Sell Your Structured Settlement For The Cash You Deserve!

 - They are used as a means of worker’s compensation payment that meets the requirements of Worker’s Compensation law.

 - They are paid to the person filing the claim from the person who the claim is against.

-The money is then paid to the plaintiff by the defendant using a qualified assignment company when the defendant purchases a qualified funding asset to finance the settlement.
+- The money is then given to the plaintiff by the defendant using a qualified assignment company when the defendant purchases a qualified funding asset to finance the settlement.
 Some payments may have the condition of being life-contingent, which means that the plaintiff must remain alive to receive payments.

 - In unassigned cases the plaintiff finances the settlement by purchasing an annuity from a life insurance company; these cases are much less common, however.
 The annuity issuer then sends all payments directly to the plaintiff.
 Thus, the defendant maintains the liability of keeping up settlement payments.